MicrosoftDocs/sdk-api/sdk-api-src/content/d3d10effect/nf-d3d10effect-d3d10createeffectpoolfrommemory.md

 ## -remarks

-> [!IMPORTANT]
+> [!NOTE]
-> You should use the implementation of this function that's in the `d3d10_1.dll` module.
-That implementation is part of the Direct3D10.1 programming model.
+> Linking `d3d10_1.lib` gives you the implementation in `d3d10_1.dll`, which is the Direct3D10.1 programming model implementation.
+Linking `d3d10.lib` gives you the implementation in `d3d10.dll`, which is the Direct3D10 programming model implementation.

 A pool is a shared location in memory.
 Effect variables that are located in a pool can be updated once, and the effect system will take care of updating each effect that uses that variable.
 To pool an effect variable, tell the effect to locate the variable in a pool when the effect is created, using a helper function such as <a href="/windows/win32/direct3d10/d3dx10createeffectfromfile">D3DX10CreateEffectFromFile</a>.